st3v3nmw/obsidian-spaced-repetition/README.md

           - where fuzz = ceil(0.05 * interval)
           - Anki docs:
             > "[...]
 Anki also applies a small amount of random “fuzz” to prevent cards that were introduced at the same time and given the same ratings from sticking together and always coming up for review on the same day."
-- Scheduling information stored in YAML front matter
+- The scheduling information is stored in YAML front matter

 ## TODO

-- Fix workflow
 - Refactor code
 - Help & documentation
+- Use PageRank for node size
 - Dealing with large vaults for the 1st time
   - Distribute existing notes over N days for 1st time review